4 companies on verge of settling US opioid lawsuits

 Including the New York case, there are currently three trials across the U.S. of government entities’ claims that companies should be held liable for the opioid crisis.
 One in California focuses solely on drugmakers, and one scheduled to wrap up this month in West Virginia aims only at distributors.
 That could be ended if a deal is reached.

 Other cases are queued up to start.
 The only one of its kind to reach a verdict so far was two years ago in Oklahoma.
 There, a judge ordered Johnson & Johnson, the only company not to settle before that trial, to pay $465 million.
-The company is appealing the judgement.
+The company is appealing the judgment.

 The New York case is the broadest one to go to trial so far — and the first with a jury deciding the case rather than only a judge.